 Lunches @ FCMoD

 Lunch space is available at FCMoD!
 While there is no in-house catering, groups are welcome to bring sack lunches to eat onsite.
-Indoor lunch space is limited, and advance reservations are required.
-Large groups will need to be divided to eat lunch.
-FCMoD is next door to Lee Martinez Park, which offers outside lunch option for groups.
+Learning Lab rental for lunches is $15 per 30 minutes.
+Each Learning Lab can fit up to 35 seated students, and the two Labs can be opened up to accommodate up to 70 seated students at a time.
+FCMoD is also next door to Lee Martinez Park, which offers outside lunch option for groups.
 It is just a short walk into the park, which has covered picnic tables as well as a playground.

 To make a field trip reservation, you must have 15 or more students, and a chaperone to student ratio of 1 to 5.
 Field trip reservations must be made at least 2 weeks in advance to receive a discounted rate.
 Schools groups may arrive as early as 9:00am, Tuesday-Friday.
 The museum recommends planning a minimum of 90 minutes for your visit.
 Lunch space is available upon request.
 Depending on the size of the group, lunch space may only be available on a rotational basis.

-Contact the Museum’s Reservations Office at 970-416-2705 or email us at email@example.com with any questions.
+Contact the Museum’s Reservations Office at 970-416-2705 or click here to submit a reservation request form.
 Please allow 48 hours for a response.

 The Museum requires a 1 to 5 ratio of chaperones to students.
 Extra adults are those over this ratio.
 Free & Reduced students receive free admission with proof in the form of a statement on official school letterhead, stating the number of F&R students on the field trip.